uwrov/Training-Project/README.md

 ## Part 5 - What's Next?
 You've finished the robot!
 Reflect on what you've learned and how cool you are.
 There's still a whole lot to learn about though!
 Here are some areas we'll need to continue improving on:
-  - Simulations more relevant to our ROV (https://uuvsimulator.github.io/)
   - Computer vision for the autonomy tasks
   - Creating an interface to control our actual ROV